Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/cache.md

 └──
 ```

+> Note:
-During development, be sure to disable cache in your browser's dev tools to ensure the latest changes are visible in your browser.
-For example, you can disable cache in Google Chrome dev tools by visiting the network tab.
+> During development, disable cache in your browser's developer tools to make sure the latest changes are visible in your browser.
+For example, you can [disable cache in Chrome DevTools](https://developer.chrome.com/docs/devtools/network/reference/#disable-cache) by visiting the **Network** tab.

 ## Busting query cache on build